OPEN-SOURCE SCRIPT

 By adjusting for volatility using the ATR (Average True Range), we normalize these movements and get a clearer picture of true RS/RW.
 For example, if SPY moves 5 times its average rate and a stock moves the same multiple of its own ATR, the RS should be considered neutral rather than strong.
 Similarly if a stock in absolute terms moves $1 while the SPY also moves $1 but the stock usually moves at twice the rate of the SPY, the stock should be considered relatively weak - not neutral.

-When the RS line is above 0 but below the moving average it indicates a stock with relative strength that is currently losing strength.
+- When the RS line is above 0 but above the moving average it indicates a stock with relative strength that is currently losing strength.

 릴리즈 노트